Further reading: Is Santorini worth it?

 See the Greek Wedding show!

-Chances are you won’t get to attend a real Greek wedding whilst visiting Greece but this is the next best thing.
+Chances are you won’t get to attend a real Greek wedding whilst visiting Greece, but this is the next best thing.
 The show is set in the 1940’s and you will be a guest at the wedding reception.
-Visit the family home and enjoy their tradition hospitality where you will enjoy delicious Greek Meze, unlimited wine, traditional dancing and singing, and even plate smashing.
-This is an interactive experience where guests are encouraged to join in but if you’d rather just sit back and watch that’s fine too.
+Visit the family home and enjoy their traditional hospitality, where you will enjoy delicious Greek Meze, unlimited wine, traditional dancing and singing, and even plate smashing.
+This is an interactive experience where guests are encouraged to join in, but if you’d rather just sit back and watch, that’s fine too.

-Note: the show starts at 9pm and lasts 2 hours.
-Most people do not feel the need to also get dinner as the portions are generous.
-It is mostly outdoors so weather dependent (although it typically does no rain in summer).
+Note: the show starts at 9 pm and lasts 2 hours.
+Most people don’t feel the need to get dinner, as the portions are generous.
+It is mostly outdoors, so weather dependent (although it typically doesn’t rain in summer).

 Day Three Santorini itinerary